7 Author Shoutouts – Authors We Love To Recommend

 George Weller

-George Weller, hailing from Boston, Massachusetts, gained widespread recognition not only as the author of five plays and numerous literary works but also for his remarkable journalism during World War II while working for the Chicago Daily News.
+An Author Shoutout to George Weller, hailing from Boston, Massachusetts, who gained widespread recognition not only as the author of five plays and numerous literary works but also for his remarkable journalism during World War II while working for the Chicago Daily News.
 It was his riveting interview with Naval submarine crew members who had witnessed an extraordinary emergency appendectomy, conducted using improvised tools like a tea strainer and spoons, that earned him the prestigious Pulitzer Prize for Reporting in 1943.

 In addition to being presented with the George Polk Memorial Award and receiving a Neiman Fellowship from Harvard University, he was honored by General Douglas MacArthur with a special Asiatic-Pacific Service Ribbon.
 He passed away in 2002, reaching the age of 95.